Matthijn/Moya/Readme.md

 }
 ```

 You might have noticed there was no `parameters` instance variable defined.
-Since the struct is extended through the `ReflectingParameters` protocol these are automatically generated for us.
+Since the struct is extended through the `ReflectiveParameters` protocol these are automatically generated for us.

 The parameters used in this request will be: